halimiqi/www21/README.md

 To train the Mask-GVAE model, please run the *main_budget.py* as `python main_budget.py`

-The default dataset is MUTAG with noise edges added.
+The default dataset is PTC_MR with noise edges added.
 To change the other dataset, please run `python main_budget.py --dataset=[Your dataset index]`.
 For the modification of other parameters, please visit the main_budget.py.

 ## Environment
 The model is implemented based on python=3.6.7 and tensorflow=1.13.
 Other requirements of the enviorment is listed in *requirements.txt*.